nszumowski/game-night-manager/README.md

 ## TODO

 - [ ] **Implement some form of caching for api queries - store search results even if not in database?**
-- [ ] **Implement image caching - clear images viewed less than a month ago? unless a new version is in search or import**
+- [ ] **Implement image caching - clear images viewed less than a month ago? unless a new version is in search or import? store locally?**
 - [ ] Move common components to a shared library
 - [ ] Turn game list into a Component to reuse on my games and friend profiles
 - [ ] Update stored game data from BGG API if changed during a search or import